School route training

 1. Road crossing with traffic lights

-If your child crosses the street at a crosswalk, it is important to practice here as well: First stop at the curb and observe the traffic.
-Your child should raise his or her arm to signal to drivers.
-Caution: Don't move until the car actually stops.
+If your child crosses the road at a crosswalk, it is also important to practice here: first stop at the kerb and watch the traffic.
+Your child should raise their arm to signal to drivers.
+Caution: Only start when the car actually stops.
 This is important because children are not yet good at judging the speed of vehicles.
 If the car stops, your child can cross the crosswalk quickly.

-Be careful at the bus stop: If your child takes the bus part of the way, it is especially important to behave correctly at the bus stop.
-Running to the bus and pushing to get on are taboo!
-Teach your child never to run in front of or behind the bus after getting off, but to wait until the bus has left the stop and the street can be seen.
+Careful at the bus stop: If your child travels part of the way by bus, correct behavior at the bus stop is particularly important.
+Running to the bus and jostling to get on are taboo!
+Teach your child that they must never run in front of or behind the bus after getting off, but must wait until the bus has left the stop and the road can be seen.

-How long should we accompany our child on the way to school?
+How long should we accompany our child to school?

 In the first few weeks after starting school, you should still accompany your child on the way to school.
-Perhaps you have the opportunity to take turns with other parents in the neighborhood.
-Observe with some distance how attentive your child behaves in traffic and how he handles dangerous situations.
-Intervene only when necessary.
-You will see that your child becomes more and more confident.
-Praise it when your child behaves correctly in a certain traffic situation.
+You may have the opportunity to take turns with other parents in the neighborhood.
+Observe from a distance how carefully your child behaves in traffic and how they deal with dangerous situations.
+Only intervene if it is necessary.
+You will see that your child becomes safer and safer.
+Praise your child when they behave correctly in a particular traffic situation.

-How safe is the way to school in the dark?
+How safe is it to walk to school in the dark?

-Especially in fall and winter, it is still dim or dark in the morning when your child walks to school.
-Make sure that your child can be seen well by other road users.
+Especially in fall and winter, it is still dusky or dark in the morning when your child is walking to school.
+Make sure that your child can be easily seen by other road users.
 The school bag should be equipped with sufficient reflectors.
 Your child's clothing should also be bright and as reflective as possible.
-A bright high-visibility vest or safety collar will help prevent accidents by increasing visibility.
+A bright reflective vest or safety collar will help prevent accidents by making them more visible.

-Ideally, your child should not go to school alone, but together with other children from the neighborhood.
+Ideally, your child should not walk to school alone, but together with other children from the neighborhood.
 This makes the journey to school even safer.
-Or a so-called "walking bus" is organized.
-In this case, the children with the same route to school meet at an arranged point nearby.
-From there, they walk together to the elementary school, accompanied by adults.
-The escorts can be parents, volunteer seniors or other reliable people.
-Check with the elementary school to see if there is a walking bus.
+Or organize a so-called "walking bus".
+This involves children with the same route to school meeting at an agreed point nearby.
+From there, they walk together to elementary school accompanied by adults.
+The companions can be parents, volunteer senior citizens or other reliable people.
+Ask at the elementary school whether there is a walking bus.

 A final piece of advice

-Talk to your child regularly about different situations in traffic.
-For example, how to act if a ball rolls into the street.
-Or what to watch out for if he or she spots a classmate across the street.
-Or what to do when the traffic light turns red: stop or run?
-Even if your child has been walking to school independently for a while, you should always ask what he or she experienced on the route.
-As parents, also keep in mind that you have an important role model function in traffic.
-Children imitate what they see in their parents.
+Talk to your child regularly about various situations in road traffic.
+For example, how they should behave if a ball rolls onto the road.
+Or what to do if they spot a classmate on the other side of the road.
+Or what to do when the traffic lights turn red: stop or run off quickly?
+Even if your child has been walking to school independently for a while, you should always ask them what they have experienced on the route.
+As parents, also remember that you have an important role model function in road traffic.
+Children imitate what they see their parents do.

-On the subject of children and traffic, the German Road Safety Council (Deutscher Verkehrssicherheitsrat e.V.) offers an interactive information screen with lots of tips and advice on the right way to behave in road traffic.
+The German Road Safety Council (Deutscher Verkehrssicherheitsrat e.V.) offers an interactive information screen on the subject of children and traffic with lots of tips and advice on correct behavior in road traffic.

-Freight bicycles are increasingly being used to transport children.
-The brochure "Kinderbeförderung auf Lastenfahrrädern" from the Federal Highway Research Institute (BASt) can be ordered or downloaded free of charge from this website.
+Cargo bikes are increasingly being used to transport children.
+The brochure "Transporting children on cargo bikes" from the Federal Highway Research Institute (BASt) can be ordered or downloaded free of charge from this website.

-The brochure for parents "Kinder zu Fuß im Straßenverkehr" ("Children on foot in traffic") from the Deutsche Verkehrswacht is available here for free download.
+The Deutsche Verkehrswacht brochure for parents "Children on foot in road traffic" is available for free download here.

-An information brochure for parents of children up to six years of age has also been published by the German Road Safety Council, which you can download directly here.
+The German Road Safety Council has also published an information brochure for parents of children up to the age of six, which you can download directly here.